Frontend

 ⚡️ Next.js / React

 We are using Next.js by Vercel to power our frontend.
-You don't need to take care of bundling and get server-side rendering for free.
+We don't need to take care of bundling and get server-side rendering for free.

 🌊 Tailwind CSS

-Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
+Tailwind CSS is a highly customizable, low-level CSS framework that gives us all of the building blocks we need to build designs without any annoying opinionated styles.

 ⛓ urql